Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Recreation.
 And the memory of a good time spent here.

-If you would like to discover Murnau for yourself after this interview, you can find my personal impressions, tips and recommendations for a stay here below.
+If you would like to discover Murnau yourself after reading this conversation, you will find my personal impressions, tips, and recommendations for your stay below.

 This mixture of knowledge, flexibility and a feel for special moments has shown me how much difference it makes to be on the road with someone who really knows - and loves - their region.